chrisokura/chrisokura.github.io/index.md

 ## XGBoost for Classification

-Extreme Gradient Boosting (XGBoost) is one of the most powerful machine learning algorithms for both regression and classification.
+Extreme Gradient Boosting (XGBoost) is one of the most powerful algorithms for both regression and classification.
 In this project, I build an XGBoost model in scikit-learn to classify a penguin's species.
 Dataset can be found [here.](https://colab.research.google.com/drive/1OkmLUBJBocbNV9gbZxzYgYgvYsj324zU)

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#) [![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter)](#) [![](https://img.shields.io/badge/PyTorch-white?logo=pytorch)](#)